Dylan Larkin: Professional

 During his rookie season, Larkin recorded 23 goals and 22 assists in 80 games.
 Larkin became the sixth rookie in franchise history to lead the team in goals and the first since Mike Foligno led the team with 36 in the 1979–80 season.
 He also led the Red Wings with a +11 plus/minus rating, 221 shots on goal, and five game-winning goals.
 Following an outstanding rookie season, he finished among the league's rookie leaders with 23 goals (T3rd), 22 assists (11th), 45 points (6th), a plus-11 rating (T5th), five game-winning goals (T2nd), 221 shots on goal (2nd) and 16:32 average time on ice (5th among forwards).
 Larkin was named the 2016 Detroit Red Wings Rookie of the Year by members of the Detroit Sports Broadcasters Association.

 Following his rookie season, Larkin played both winger and centre.
 However, his sophomore year was not as prolific as his rookie season, as Larkin ended the 2016–17 season with only 17 goals and a minus-28.

 During the 2017–18 season, Larkin led the Red Wings in scoring, recording 16 goals, and 47 assists in 82 games, becoming the fifth-youngest player in franchise history to lead the team in scoring.
 On August 10, 2018, he signed a five-year, $30.5 million contract extension with the Red Wings.

 On January 13, 2021, the Red Wings named Larkin team captain.
 Larkin led the NHL in scoring with five goals and seven points in three games.
 On December 18, 2021, he recorded his first career hat-trick.
 He was subsequently named the NHL First Star of the Week for the week ending December 20, 2021.

 Larkin was named to the 2023 National Hockey League All-Star Game.
 During the All-Star Game he helped the Atlantic Division win its first 3-on-3 title, recording five goals and one assist, a plus-seven rating, 14 shots and six takeaways in two games, including a hat trick during the championship game against the Central Division.
 He was subsequently named the NHL's Second Star of the Week for the week ending February 5, 2023.
 On March 1, 2023, the Red Wings signed Larkin to an eight-year, $69.6 million contract extension.
+In the first year of his contract, Larkin scored a career-high 33 goals and 36 assists through 68 games.
+However, after suffering an injury late in the 2023–24 season, he spent the offseason recovering from surgery.